Best Breakfast in Asheville—A Local’s Perspective

 Now I’ve had breakfast all across this here land, but the place I keep on coming back to, morning after morning, year after year, is Abeja’s House Café.
 I had my graduation lunch here, matter of fact.
 Which isn’t quite the same as a graduation breakfast, but they do serve breakfast all day.

 What keeps me coming back to Abeja’s?
 It’s the simplest thing in the world: good food.
-It's one of those places where you can close your eyes, throw the menu in the air, point at something at random, and come away extremely satisfied.
+It's one of those places where you can close your eyes, throw the menu in the air, pick something at random, and come away extremely satisfied.
 Some of my favorite entrees are the breakfast burrito, el puerquito omelette, the breakfast tacos, and those sensational chilaquiles.
 On top of all that, Abeja’s rotating specials consistently knock it straight of the park.

 This local café can get pretty busy for Sunday brunch, but I find the wait has always been worth it.